alex3493/irr-tracker-docs/APP_FUNCTIONS.md

 - **TVPI** — (Returned + NAV) divided by invested (total value per unit called).
 - **RVPI** — NAV divided by invested (unrealized per unit called).
 - **Net capital** — Invested minus returned on a **cash-flow basis** only; NAV is separate and is not added into net capital.
 Negative net capital can mean you have taken more out than you put in; NAV still captures remaining value.
 - **Target value / required return / accumulated value** — Target-based views: where invested capital would stand at the target rate, how much more return is needed to hit the target IRR, and how historical cash flows compound at the target rate to the valuation date.
-Each project uses its own target IRR; portfolio figures combine projects appropriately.
+Each project uses its own target IRR; portfolio figures combine projects using the same **valuation date** setting as in **Settings → Metrics display**.

 For full definitions and “why this number might look different,” use **Help → Metric definitions** or the **(i)** icons in the app.